Spydr06/CSpydr/README.md

 make
 sudo make install
 ```
-This installs the CSpydr compiler with the CSpydr STD (Standard Library)
+This installs the CSpydr compiler with the CSpydr standard library

 ## Usage